Vienne (department)

 Vienne (/fr/ vyen; Poitevin-Saintongeais: Viéne) is a landlocked department in the French region of Nouvelle-Aquitaine.
 It takes its name from the river Vienne.
-It had a population of 438,435 in 2019.
+It had a population of 438,897 in 2023.

 History

-Established on 4 March 1790, during the French Revolution, Vienne is one of the original 83 departments.
+Established on 4 March 1790, during the French Revolution, Vienne is one of the original 83 departments of France.
 It was created from parts of the former provinces of Poitou, Touraine, and Berry, the last being a part of the Duchy of Aquitaine until the 15th century.

 The original Acadians, who settled in and around what is now Nova Scotia, left Vienne for North America after 1604.
-Kennedy (2014) argues that the emigrants carried to Canada their customs and social structure.
+Gregory Kennedy argues that the emigrants carried to Canada their customs and social structure.
 They were frontier peoples, who dispersed their settlements based on kinship.
 They optimized use of farmland and emphasized trading for a profit.
 They were hierarchical and politically active.

 Geography

 The department of Vienne has an area of 6990 km2.
-Part of the region Nouvelle-Aquitaine, it borders Maine-et-Loire to the northwest, Indre-et-Loire to the north, Indre to the east, Haute-Vienne to the southeast, Charente to the south and Deux-Sèvres to the west.
+Part of the region of Nouvelle-Aquitaine, it borders Maine-et-Loire to the northwest, Indre-et-Loire to the north, Indre to the east, Haute-Vienne to the southeast, Charente to the south and Deux-Sèvres to the west.
 It is crossed by the river Vienne, a tributary of the Loire.

 Principal towns

 The most populous commune is Poitiers, the prefecture.
-As of 2019, there are 6 communes with more than 7,000 inhabitants:
+As of 2023, there are 6 communes with more than 7,000 inhabitants: